-There is a special contractual agreement with one member of the Executive Committee providing for an annual supplementary fixed cash payment (retention award) starting in fiscal year 2018/19 and ending in fiscal year 2021/22.
-The accrued value of compensation amount is fully disclosed in the respective fiscal years under variable compensation.
+The special contractual agreement previously in force with one member of the Executive Committee, providing for an annual supplementary fixed cash payment (retention award) starting in fiscal year 2018/19 and ending in fiscal year 2021/22, is no longer applicable as the member left the Company and the outstanding retention award forfeited.
+No further special contractual agreements have been granted in the reporting year.